Cancer Reporting Legislation

 Cancer reporting is regulated by federal and state laws.
 Together, these laws establish the requirements for reporting and the accuracy, quality, and timeliness of reporting, as well as protecting patient confidentiality.
 In recent legislation passed in 2016, California Assembly Bill 2325 (AB 2325) mandated that all pathologists report electronically before January 1, 2019.

 California Cancer Registry (CCR) is established in accordance with California Health and Safety (HSC) code, sections 103875 – 103885, requiring that cancer information be reported by law.
-HSC code section 100330 is also passed, requiring that all information collected remains confidential, patient identities kept anonymous, and patients informed, in accordance with California Code of Regulations, Title 17, Section 2593.
+HSC code section 100330 is also passed, requiring that all information collected remains confidential, and patients informed, in accordance with California Code of Regulations, Title 17, Section 2593.

 Congress passes the Cancer Registries Amendment Act, establishing the National Program of Cancer Registries (NPCR).

 California Assembly Bill 2325 (AB 2325) is signed into law.
 Pathologists diagnosing cancer are required to report every cancer diagnosis to CCR electronically before January 1, 2019.
 Learn more about AB 2325.